Loyalist (American Revolution): Emigration

 The post-nominals "U.E." are rarely seen today, but the influence of the Loyalists on the evolution of Canada remains.
 Their ties to Britain and/or their antipathy to the United States provided the strength needed to keep Canada independent and distinct in North America.
 The Loyalists' basic distrust of republicanism and "mob rule" influenced Canada's gradual path to independence.
 The new British North American provinces of Upper Canada (the forerunner of Ontario) and New Brunswick were founded as places of refuge for the United Empire Loyalists.

-In an interesting historical twist Peter Matthews, a son of Loyalists, participated in the Upper Canada Rebellion which sought relief from oligarchic British colonial government and pursued American-style Republicanism.
-He was arrested, tried and executed in Toronto, and later became heralded as a patriot to the movement which led to Canadian self governance.
+In an interesting historical twist, Peter Matthews, a son of Loyalists, participated in the Upper Canada Rebellion, which sought relief from oligarchic British colonial government and pursued American-style republicanism.
+He was arrested, tried, and executed in Toronto, and later became heralded as a patriot to the movement which led to Canadian self-governance.

 The wealthiest and most prominent Loyalist exiles went to Great Britain to rebuild their careers; many received pensions.
 Many Southern Loyalists, taking along their slaves, went to the West Indies, particularly to the Abaco Islands in the Bahamas.

-Certain Loyalists who fled the United States brought their slaves with them to Canada (mostly to areas that later became Ontario and New Brunswick) where slavery was legal.
+Certain Loyalists who fled the United States brought their slaves with them to Canada (mostly to areas that later became Ontario and New Brunswick), where slavery was legal.
 An imperial law in 1790 assured prospective immigrants to Canada that their slaves would remain their property.
 However, a law enacted by eminent British lieutenant general and founder of modern Toronto John Graves Simcoe in 1793 entitled the Act Against Slavery tried to suppress slavery in Upper Canada by halting the sale of slaves to the United States, and by freeing slaves upon their escape from the latter into Canada.
 Simcoe desired to demonstrate the merits of loyalism and abolitionism in Upper Canada in contrast to the nascent republicanism and prominence of slavery in the United States, and, according to historian Stanley R. Mealing:

-"...he had not only the most articulate faith in its imperial destiny but also the most sympathetic appreciation of the interests and aspirations of its inhabitants".

-However the actual law was a compromise.
+However, the actual law was a compromise.
 According to historian Afua Cooper, Simcoe's law required children in slavery to be freed when they reached age 25 and: